jblattgerste/TrainAR/Documentation/manual/ObjectHelperNode.md

 ## Change Interaction text

-Changes the labeling of the interaction button when selecting an TrainAR Object.
+Changes the labeling of the interaction button when selecting a TrainAR Object.
 A TrainAR Object is selected when you aim at a TrainAR Object and move close to it.

-By default the labeling is simply *Interact* for every TrainAR Object.
+By default the labeling is simply **Interact** for every TrainAR Object.

 ## Change Lerping distance